Rj-Sathusan/Health_Care_PLus/README.md

 ## Project Overview

 HealthCare Plus is a comprehensive Healthcare Management System designed to streamline and enhance healthcare services.
-This project aims to bring innovation and technology to healthcare, ensuring the highest standards of patient care and comfort.</b>
+This project aims to bring innovation and technology to healthcare, ensuring the highest standards of patient care and comfort.<br>
 <img src="Resource/ss04.png" alt="Project Banner" align="center">

 The system offers the following features: